dacrands/nyt-app-cors/README.md

 <br />

 This is the action used to fetch the archives data.
 Take note of `dispatch` and its returning of an asnychronous function.
-However, prior to returning this function, it calls two actions. `fetchLoading()` receives a boolean indicating whether or not the API call has resolved yet &mdash; when the associated reducer's state is set to `true`, the user sees a loading animation. `fetchError` also receives a bool and is only set to `false` if the fetch does not resolve.
+However, prior to returning this function, it calls two actions. `fetchLoading()` receives a boolean indicating whether or not the API call has resolved yet &mdash; when the associated reducer's state is set to `true`, the user sees a loading animation. `fetchError` also receives a bool and is only set to `true` if the fetch does not resolve &mdash; similar to `fetchLoading`, when the `fetchError` reducer's state is set to `true`, the user sees an error message.
+This allows for a nice UX, as some API